wp-plugins/mywebtonet-performancestats/readme.txt

 graphs, we are working on this :-)

 Results:
 After the sequence of tests has finished, the results will be displayed for you to evaluate.
-Typical results for the MySQL query test is 0.05-0.25 seconds, but only if a MySQL socket connection is used.
-Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead of a local socket connection.
+MySQL results can vary depending on the type of connection your webserver has to the MySQL server.
+If a "local socket" connection is used a typical result for the MySQL query test is 0.05-0.25 seconds.
+Web hosting providers with dedicated MySQL servers will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead of a local socket connection.

-Generally speaking, the faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
 This plugin does not test for how many hits a second your provider allows to your website, file system performance is not tested